 You should also factor in the physical footprint of large ultrawide displays.
 They can be huge, so make sure your desk and room have enough space to accommodate the size.

-Also consider media playback, like TV and movies.
+Also consider media playback, such as TV and movies.
 On an ultrawide, you may have to tolerate black bars running along the screen’s edges, as few productions shoot media that’s compatible with ultrawide aspect ratios.

 It can be.
 Although not all ultrawide displays are designed with gaming in mind, the ones that are can offer some of the most immersive gaming experiences outside of virtual reality.
 Curved, large-screen, ultrawide monitors can wrap around your peripheral vision in a way that’s far more encompassing than traditionally-sized monitors.